One Born Every Minute

-The maternity service based at Southmead Hospital provides a full range of maternity care, both in the community and in hospital, to women within Bristol, North Somerset and South Gloucestershire, and at Cossham Birth Centre.
+North Bristol NHS Trust provides a full range of maternity care, both in the community and in hospital, to women within Bristol, North Somerset and South Gloucestershire, at Southmead Hospital and Cossham Birth Centre.

-More than 6,000 babies are born with the service per year and their dedicated midwives, doctors, maternity/healthcare assistants and support staff are committed to giving personalised care of the highest standard.
+More than 6,000 babies are born with the service a year and their dedicated midwives, doctors, maternity/healthcare assistants and support staff are committed to giving personalised care of the highest standard.

 The new series of One Born Every Minute starts on Channel 4 at 9pm on Monday February 24.